 Tosogu (fittings)

-I have only ever collected fittings that appealed to me from a craftsmanship and asthetic perspective.
+This is where you’ll find my Tsuba, Kozuka, and Koshirae, many are/will be for sale.
+I have only ever collected fittings that appealed to me from a craftsmanship and aesthetic perspective.
 I have never leaned into the nuanced study of the iron sukashi tsuba though I greatly respect those that do.
-I tend to lean towards the later Edo period mixed metal or soft metal kinko style.
+I tend to lean towards the later Edo period mixed metal or soft metal kinko style tsuba and fittings.